HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/wcm_logs.md

 ## Enabling dynamic tracing

-Dynamic tracing can be used for situations that do not permit a server restart.
+You can use dynamic tracing for situations that do not permit a server restart.

 1. Log in to the WebEngine Admin UI as the Portal administrator.
 2. Select **Administration > Portal Analysis > **Enable Tracing**.
 The Enable Tracing portlet appears.